sebkrueger/ArduinoStairways/examples/README.md

 1. Use the inbuild PWM outputs to create an feade in effect with 3 LEDs.
     This first sample is triggered by a simple button.
 2. Read value from analog brightnesssensor
+3. Read in input from top and bottom PIR and light up top or bottom stair LED if PIR Trigger